What is a graduated driver license (GDL)?

 Who can ride with me at night?

 From midnight to 5 a.m., unless you are driving between your home, school, or work, your parent/legal guardian or some other qualified licensed person must be with you.
-You can then also have any of your immediate family members, or one other person with you.

 What are the driver education requirements?

 Driver education requirements include a minimum of 30 hours of classroom time, a minimum of six hours of behind-the-wheel driver education training and six hours of observation time.
 Some driver education programs include additional hours.
+In addition to this, you must complete 50 hours of supervised driving and record these hours on driving log to be turned in prior to obtainig your Probationary License